sriharinanniyur/lyftup/README.md

 # LyftUp

 ## Why do we need LyftUp?
 Ambulance service in California is indispensable to those in need of urgent medical attention, but its often inefficient traveling times create a risky situation for those who require it.
+Driving services like Lyft are useful for such rapid transport, but they lack integration with medical services.

 ## What is LyftUp?
 LyftUp is a new and life-saving web application that consolidates the power of driving services like Lyft with the prerogative of medical attention.
 LyftUp enables Lyft users to quickly call a Lyft to the nearest hospital; the driver themselves may provide medical attention if they have previously submitted professional medical credentials to LyftUp.
+LyftUp also enables drivers to register as medical professionals in order to help users decide which drivers to choose.

 ## How was LyftUp created?
 LyftUp was written in Python, using Flask for the web server.
 LyftUp makes extensive use of the Lyft and Google Maps API.